MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_volume_status_update.md

 ## -remarks

 The volume update IOCTL can be used in two modes - update and immediate.
 If `SIDEBANDAUDIO_VOLUME_PARAMS::Immediate` parameter is set to TRUE, the IOCTL returns immediately with the current volume value for the requested channel.
-If the Immediate parameter is set to FALSE, the IRP is pended by the Sideband Audio Driver (like USB Audio) until there is a change in the device volume.
+If the Immediate parameter is set to FALSE, the IRP is pended by the sideband audio Driver (like USB Audio) until there is a change in the device volume.
 Audio driver should setup a pending volume IOCTL to get notified of any changes in hardware volume.

 ## -see-also